Who Should Attend

 Costs to Attend

 Total costs to attend the PSA Grower Training Course will vary.
-Set costs include PSA Grower Training Manuals ($50) and a certificate of course completion from AFDO ($35).
+Set costs include PSA Grower Training Manuals ($50) and a certificate of course completion from AFDO ($35 or $15 depending on the participant's country of residence). $35 for participants from high income countries and $15 for participants from low, lower-middle, or upper-middle income countries, as designated by the World Bank.
 All other training costs, such as the cost of the venue and meals, will vary depending on location, food costs, travel costs, and availability of funding to reduce training costs.
+Costs will also vary between in-person, online, and remote training courses.